FuelLabs/sway-libs/sway_libs/src/string/SPECIFICATION.md

 ## Use Cases

-The String library can be used anytime a string's length is unknown at compile time and as such lives on the heap.
+The String library can be used anytime a string's length is unknown at compile time.
 Further methods can then be implemented to provide additional features building off of the `String` struct.

 > **Note** There is no guarantee in the validity of the UTF-8 encoded `String` and should be used with caution.
 For more information, please see the [known issues](./README.md#known-issues).